enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 ### ./src/App/App.js

-At this point, our app looks a lot like [Hello, Enact!](../../tutorial-hello-enact/kind#srcappappjs) with a couple small changes.
+At this point, our app looks a lot like Hello, Enact!'s [App.js](../../tutorial-hello-enact/kind/#updating-appjs) with a couple small changes.
 We won't need any custom CSS for our App component so we've removed that `import`.
 We've also replaced the content with the basic markup for a single photo.